 Please refer to the Health Risks Tab above and read the "LIFE SAVING INFO" to learn more about how we, as people contribute to Hip & Elbow Dysplasia as a result of Environmental Contributions in addition to genetic causes.
 There is also more information on Xray processes, OFA Certifications and Preliminary results.
 If you are purchasing a German Shepherd from us you will be required to sign a statement verifying you have read and understand the "Life Saving Info" Link for your benefit as well as your dogs, so why wait?

-We recommend supplementing your German Shepherd with Dasuquin With MSM beginning at 2 years of age.
+We also recommend supplementing your German Shepherd with Dasuquin With MSM to support healthy joints.

 This information is provided through years of research and should be considered opinion and is not to take the place of your regular veterinary care.